 Over the years, Indigo® molecular models have appeared in “Hollywood” movies, classrooms, lectures & TV around the world.
 The most recognized by far is our DNA model which appeared in the Big Bang Theory.
 We present just a few of them below.

-Years ago for “fun”, we built a gigantic zeolite model that was nearly a metre cube in size.
-It had taken hours upon hours to build & in the end, we had no idea what to do with it.
-Rather than take it apart, it was suspended from the warehouse rafters, destined to remain there for eternity.
-Months later, as luck would have it, Disney Studios called looking for “scientific” props for the movie, The Nutty Professor with Eddie Murphy.
-They wanted something big & right away along with some smaller models.
-The only record we have is this photograph taken in 1996 before there were affordable digital cameras.
-This picture doesn’t do the model any justice since it was big, beautifully symmetrical & rather mesmerizing to stare at.
+Years ago we built a gigantic zeolite model for the fun of it & it ended up nearly a cubic metre in volume.
+It took days to build & in the end, we had no idea what to do with it.
+Instead of taking it apart, we suspended it from the warehouse rafters to hang for eternity.
+Several months later, Disney Studios called looking for “scientific” props for the movie The Nutty Professor with Eddie Murphy.
+They wanted something big & wanted it right away along with some smaller models.
+The image below is the only one we have & was taken in 1996 before there were affordable digital cameras.
+This picture doesn’t do the model justice since it was big, beautifully symmetrical & mesmerizing to stare at.

-The image shown below is another DNA model we offer which appeared on the Colbert Report.
+The image shown is for our most basic DNA model & it appeared on the Colbert Report.
 The topic for that day’s program was either the anniversary of the discovery of the double-helix structure of DNA by Watson & Crick or Charles Darwin’s “On the Origin of Species” which first outlined natural selection as the driving force in evolution.
-Cross your eyes to see it in 3D.
+Cross your eyes to see this model in stereo.